Skip to main content

 To modify a code package, use "alterCodePackage".
 The server tracks changes you make to the code package and assigns a version number to each change.
 Each time you alter an existing code package, the server increments the integer version number, adds the change to the version history, and updates the current code with the new code.
 You cannot modify the version number.
 If you want to reset the version number, clone the code package.

-To deactivate a code package, use "alterCodePackage" to set its to "developing", "deleted", or "inactive".
+To deactivate a code package, use "alterCodePackage" to set its status to "developing", "deleted", or "inactive".
 The server finishes running existing processes that use the code package and prevents the code package from running again.

 To activate a code package, use "alterCodePackage" to set its status to "deprecated", "testing", or "active".